LewdLillyVT/PluginLib/ForDevs.md

 # For Developers - Adding Plugins to goCLI

 Welcome to the goCLI plugin development guide!
-This document explains how to enhance your JavaScript plugins by adding Node.js modules and how to document your plugins with code comments.
+This document explains how to enhance your plugins by adding Node.js modules for JavaScript, as well as documenting your plugins with code comments.
+We also support PowerShell plugins, and while Python plugins are currently limited, we have plans for future enhancements.

 ## Adding Node.js Modules